andcoe/recipe-app/README.md

 2. espresso scenario tests for common user journeys (navigation between different views)
 3. robots to reduce duplication of code and improve encapsulation of ui matchers and actions
 4. provide TestModule to run espresso tests and not the real AppModule
+5. screenshot tests (needs api 26 emulator and pillow installed)
-5. unit testing different components
+6. unit testing different components